react-native-practical-guide/5-shop-app/README.md

 ### 8. Time to Practice [THE SHOP APP]
 ### 9. Handling User Input.
 ### 10. Http Requests & Adding a Web Server + Database
+### 11. User Authentication
+In order to find where to send the request for authentication, google 'firebase rest auth api'

 # Packages installed: